tietoevry-infra-as-code/terraform-azurerm-vnet/examples/README.md

-# Azure Virtual Network Terraform Module
+# Virtual Network resource creation example

-This Terraform Module is designed to quickly deploy VNet, Subnets with NSG, service endpoints and delegations.
-Further security hardening would be recommend to add appropriate NSG rules to use this for any production workloads.
+Terraform Module to create a set of Azure network resources.
+Few of these resources added/excluded as per your requirement.

 ## Module Usage